CourageSupreme/courage-cybersecurity-portfolio./README.md

 - NASM Stretch & Flexibility Coach
 - and currently completing the NASM Corrective Exercise Specialist

-Each step reflected my commitment to learning and serving others.
+Each step reflects my commitment to continous learning and serving others.

 ## 🔐 Why Cybersecurity?